 Your chances of getting stung on the reef are lower than on the shore.
 In stinger season you will always be required to wear a full body stinger suit, only your face and finger tips are exposed.

 They are terribly inelegant and yes, they make you look fat.
-I take my wet-suit instead, its more flattering!
+I take my wet-suit instead, its more flattering.

-Can Children Snorkel the Great Barrier Reef?
+Can Children Snorkel From the Reef Boats and Pontoons?

-Yes!
-It’s fantastic for them.
+Yes, absolutely, it’s fantastic for them.

 The children are now 8 and 6, neither are particularly strong swimmers, but they get about fine.
 Fins help them out and flotation devices are provided ( pool noodles, sometimes life-jackets).
-They absolutely love it these days and watching your children snorkeling the Great Barrier Reef is priceless.
+They absolutely love it these days and watching your children snorkeling on the Great Barrier Reef is priceless.

 I wrote a post about children meeting an enormous Maori wrasse on the reef, click the link and check out the pictures!.